Color Tools¶

 To the top right, the widget displays a histogram that is dynamically updated when changing the parameters.
 This histogram is very instructive as it shows that even in well exposed photos, most of the pixels have very small luminosity.
 With a button you can select to show either one of the 3 colors (or the sum of it which is called luminosity).

-With Exposure you can digitally change the original photo exposure.
-Increasing the exposure is has the risk of making the pixel noise more visible and to blow out the highlights.
-Check the Over exposure indicator at the lower right to see if you run into saturation problems.
-The Black Point adjustment can be used to cut the histogram from the left.
-If your photograph looks foggy (histogram has empty space on the left, black side), you probably need to use this option.
+With Exposure Compensation you can digitally change the exposure of the photo.
+Increasing the exposure may make the pixel noise more visible and saturate the highlights.
+Check the Over exposure indicator in the lower right status bar to check for saturation.
+The Black Point adjustment can be used to adjust the left said of the histogram.
+If your photograph looks foggy and the histogram has empty space on the left, you probably need to use this option.
 The Exposure and Black Point adjustments can be automatically estimated by pressing the Auto Exposure Adjustments button.
-This sets the black point quite accurately.
+This quite accurately sets the black point.

-The next set of options is the mainstay of White Balance settings, which controls the ratio between the three color channels.
-Here you can set the color Temperature, making your image warmer or colder.
-Higher temperature will result in a warmer tint.
+The next set of options is the mainstay of White Balance settings that control the relative proportion of the three color channels.
+Here you can set the Color Temperature, making your image warmer (more red) or colder (more blue).
+Higher temperatures will result in a warmer tint.
 Setting the ratio between the three color channels requires two adjustments.
 Since the temperature adjustment mostly controls the ratio between the red and the blue channels, it is natural that the second adjustment will control the intensity of the Green channel.

 Instead of fiddling around with the above controls, you can simply use the Temperature Tone Color Picker button.
-Press on this button and click anywhere on the original preview image to get the output color of that area to calculate the white color balance temperature settings.
-This way, Temperature and Green values are automatically computed.
+Press on this button and click anywhere on the original preview image that should be white or gray to automatically set the Temperature and Green values.

 In addition you can set the White Balance using the preset list.
 These are the white color balance temperature presets available: